lee-borlace/tech2021/readme.md

 ```

 ## Variable files
 Variable files are gitignored.
-Don't check them in, and find other ways of injecting the values - via environment variables.
+After going down the wrong path I realised this and switched from variable files to injecting via environment variables.